coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 Remember to always copy the .cshtml file before editing it!
 Editing a base file is bad and upgrading will quickly become a nightmare.

-Finally, the scope.
-I have not yet covered the ways to filter the query scope so far, but this is an important part of any search solutions.
+Finally, the scope of the results displayed.
+I have not yet explained how ways to add filters to a query, but this is an important part of any search solutions.
-A query scope is simply a set of filtering expressions to focus on a part of the results.
-Security is not a part of the query scope, which means that you should not filters to hide content from certain users.
+A query scope is simply a set of filtering expressions to focus on specific set of the results.
-Instead, Coveo does a permission mapping at the index level, but this is another subject which I would not cover here, but if you want to learn more on security, read this [article](https://onlinehelp.coveo.com/en/cloud/security_identities.htm).

 The filtering expressions can be added programmatically or using the Sitecore rule engine if you have an Enterprise edition.
 In the example above, the listing page is only showing content from the Team Member template in Sitecore.
 The template is a field in Sitecore and can be used for filtering.